Scipionyx: Phylogeny

 Scipionyx was by the describers assigned to the Coelurosauria, a group of theropods.
 Because the only remains recovered belong to that of a juvenile, it has proven difficult to assign this dinosaur to a more specific group.
 One problem is that in the build of a juvenile animal the original traits of ancestor groups are more likely to be expressed, suggesting a too basal position in the evolutionary tree.
 Part of the 2011 monograph was a cladistic analysis which indicated that Scipionyx was a basal member of the Compsognathidae and the sister species of Orkoraptor.
 Dal Sasso & Maganuco emphasised that, due to its limited remains, the position of Orkoraptor is tentative.

 This cladogram shows the position of Scipionyx in the coelurosaurian tree, according to the 2011 study:

 In 2021, a study proposed by Andrea Cau re-evaluated the classification of this specimen and the classification of compsognathids in general.
 According to Cau's study, compsognathids would be a "false clade" (a polyphyletic assemblage) and most of the ascribed genera would actually represent juvenile forms or chicks of other tetanuran theropod clades, stating that the same characteristics used to differentiate the group from other families of theropods, are actually the typical characteristics of the chicks of the large basal tetanurae.
 In his study, Cau proposes a new procedure to classify these animals, applying it to Juravenator, Scipionyx and Sciurumimus, obtaining a possible phylogenetic position that was not affected by the immaturity of the specimens.
 According to this new procedure, Juravenator and Sciurumimus turn out to be megalosauroids, while Scipionyx turns out to be a carcharodontosaurid.
 This interpretation would also be supported by the similarity of the jaw of Scipionyx with that of an Allosaurus chick.
 Furthermore, this location would explain the size discrepancy between the Scipionyx type specimen and the estimated adult size for the presumed adult compsognathids, more in line with the size of the large carcharodontosaurids.
+An abbreviated version of the phylogeny recovered by Cau is shown below with putative compognathids in bold.

+Here is a simplified version of Cau (2024), with Scipionyx in bold.